Capital of China's Jilin province apologises for food shortages due to COVID curbs | Health

 Capital of China's Jilin province apologises for food shortages due to COVID curbs

-In what they have called a "last-ditch battle" against the virus, authorities have put the entire province under lockdown and conducted mass testing to isolate infections.
+In what they have called a "last-ditch battle" against the virus, authorities have put the entire province under lockdown since March 14 and conducted mass testing to isolate infections.
 Changchun itself has completed more than 10 rounds of citywide testing of its residents.

 - Country: